habbis/homelab-ansible/README.md

 * Naming
 * Staging
 * Complexity of plays
-* Encryption of data (e.g. passwords, certificates)
+* Encryption of data (e.g. secretss, certificates)
 * Installation of ansible and module dependencies